PeeperLab/CopywriteR/README.md

 ## Requirements:

-ENCODER was developed for UNIX based systems (including OSX) and requires the following tools to be installed on your system:
+ENCODER was developed for UNIX based systems (including OSX) and requires the following command line tools:

 - Samtools (http://samtools.sourceforge.net/) - To test Samtools: `$ samtools`
 - Bedtools (http://bedtools.readthedocs.org/) - To test Bedtools: `$ bedtools --version`
 - MACS 1.4 (http://liulab.dfci.harvard.edu/MACS/).
 To test MACS: `$ macs14 --version`
-- Multiple R-packages available from bioconductor.org.

-Executing the following code in R will install or update the required packages:
+The following R-packages are required to run ENCODER:

+- Rsamtools
+- CGHcall
+- snowfall
+- IRanges
+- matrixStats
+- data.table
+- gtools

+Some of these can be installed from bioconductor.org:

     > source("http://bioconductor.org/biocLite.R")
     > biocLite(c('Rsamtools', 'CGHcall', 'snowfall', 'IRanges'))

-Additional R-packages are available through CRAN.
-Executing the following code in R will install or update the remaining required packages:
+The remaining R-packages are available through CRAN:

     > install.packages(c('matrixStats', 'data.table', 'gtools'))

 ## Installation R-package:

 After installing the required tools as described above you can download the pre-compiled ENCODER R-package and annotation files.
 The package can be installed from the command line using the following command:

     $ R CMD INSTALL ENCODER.tar.gz

 ## ENCODER usage:

-Start R and load the ENCODER package using:
+Load the ENCODER package in R using:

     > library("ENCODER")